In a study of more than 400 people, nearly 70% felt embarrassment or discomfort with recognition or receiving a compliment.

 If you freeze and can't say more, know that a simple "thanks" is enough.

 Remember, most people feel awkward when they receive praise.
-That means there's absolutely nothing "wrong" with you, AND you're awesome.
+It means there's absolutely nothing "wrong" with you, AND you're awesome.

 Reflect, don't deflect